Harare, Zimbabwe – For the first time in more than a year, Jeffrey Moyo, reporter for The New York Times in Zimbabwe, is breathing rather easy.

 But the prospect of ending up in jail still hovers over the 37-year-old journalist who was awarded a two-year suspended prison term, which can be imposed if he is convicted of a similar crime in the next five years.
 He was ordered to pay a fine of 200,000 Zimbabwe dollars (about $450).

 “It could have been worse,” Moyo said, while still describing the decision as “outrageous and irrational”.

-Zimbabwe, which is in the grips of an economic crisis characterised by hyperinflation, a rapidly devaluing local currency, 90 percent unemployment and declining manufacturing output, has a notorious history of repressive media laws and undermining press freedom.
+Zimbabwe, facing an economic crisis characterised by hyperinflation and a rapidly devaluing local currency, has a notorious history of repressive media laws and undermining press freedom.

 The onslaught on journalists began with the enactment of the infamous Access to Information and Protection of Privacy Act, enacted as the southern African state descended further into authoritarianism under Robert Mugabe, its first president.

 Under the draconian law, a popular independent daily, the Daily News, was shut down for years and many journalists were arrested.

 ‘Akin to applying lipstick to a frog’